HardlyDifficult/Tutorials/Chapter5.md

 <img src="http://i.imgur.com/7HXZs7Z.gif" width=300px />

- - For each hammer in the scene:
-   - Drag it onto the timeline and select 'Activation Track'.
+ - Drag the parent 'Hammers' GameObject (which holds all the hammers) onto the timeline and select 'Activation Track'.
  - Move the box for the script so that it starts after the cloud animation completes.
-Leave the size at about the default length.
+The size of the box itself does not matter, the start represents when it will be enabled and the end must align with the end of the time timeline to prevent it from being disabled.

 <img src="http://i.imgur.com/6XyJZlh.gif" width=300px />

- - Do the same for the LevelManager and each of the ladders.
+ - Do the same for the LevelManager and the ladders.

 <hr></details><br>
 <details><summary>TODO</summary>